isomerpages/nlb-curiocity/_singapore-visualised/Virtual Showcase/Becoming Bras Basah Bugis.md

 ### **An Ode to Bras Basah**

 Emeritus Professor and Professorial Fellow of the National University of Singapore Edwin Thumboo has been involved in Singapore’s literary developments since the 1950s.
-Over the course of his illustrious career which he picked up many awards including the Singapore Cultural Medallion and Singapore's Meritorious Service Medal, he has published five volumes of poetry.
-While many of these poems addressed national issues, some are dedicated to places in Singapore.
-One of these is "Bras Basah".
-It is a remarkable piece of place poem as Thumboo is about to vividly captured Bras Basah of the past in its entirety in just a few verse.
+Over the course of his illustrious career, where he received many awards including the Singapore Cultural Medallion and Singapore’s Meritorious Service Medal, he has published five volumes of poetry.
+While many of his poems address national issues, some are dedicated to places in Singapore.
+One of these is “Bras Basah”.
+It is a remarkable place poem as Thumboo was able to vividly capture the Bras Basah of old in just a few verses.

 _______